SanjoSolutions/sims4-mod-development-tools/README.md

 This compiles and packages your `src` folder and creates a `build` folder containing your packaged mod ready for deployment.
 It then copies your packaged mod to the games Mods folder under it's own sub-folder `Mods/YourName_ProjectName/YourName_ProjectName.ts4script`.
+This script works with the project in the current working directory.

 ### decompile.py
 I put a lot of work into this and this is a big area where mine greatly differs from `andrew`.
 It leverages the latest